 Shredding by Hand

 Mulching leaves is more complicated without using power equipment, but it is still possible.
 The key is breaking leaves up into small pieces so they will compost quickly and turn into leaf mold, which is the partially decomposed leaf material naturally found on forest floors.
 Leaves can be cut by hand using garden shears, or extremely dry leaves can be broken up by placing them in a bag and stomping on them.
-The chopped up leaves can then be placed directly on the garden, or composed before spreading.
+The chopped or crushed leaves can then be placed directly on the soil or composed before spreading over the garden bed.